 A successful internship combines practical work experience with a structured learning experience.
 Work is substantive and supports academic and career goals.
-There is a supervised effort to promote critical thinking, observation and reflection, which foster intellectual, personal and professional development.
+There is a supervised effort to promote critical thinking, observation and reflection, which fosters intellectual, personal and professional development.

 How Can An Employer Benefit?